By CVO Staff

 Weisman Art Museum, University of Minnesota

-If the Weisman Art Museum looks a little familiar, it’s likely you’re comparing it to the ultra-modern Guggenheim Museum located in Bilbao, Spain.
+If the Weisman Art Museum looks a little familiar, you’re likely comparing it to the ultra-modern Guggenheim Museum located in Bilbao, Spain.
 Both beautiful buildings were designed by the famous architect Frank Gehry.
 But the Weisman’s magnificence isn’t limited to its exterior.
 The museum is home to one of America’s largest public art programs.
 In addition to the more than 30 public art pieces around campus, the museum is home to paintings by Georgia O’Keeffe and other famous artists, a unique collection of Korean furniture, and even some examples of prehistoric art.

 University of Mississippi Museum